Characters and the Generation of Sylow 3-Subgroups For Almost Simple Groups: Theorem A for groups of Lie type

 \begin{proposition} Let $S\le A \le \Aut(S)$ with $S$ being one of the following: \begin{enumerate} \item $\PSL_2(q)$ \item $\operatorname{\PSL}^{\epsilon}_n(q)$ with $3|(q+\epsilon)$ and $3\le n\le7$ \item $\operatorname{\PSp}_{2n}(q)$ with $n= \{2,3\}$ \item $\operatorname{P\Omega}_7(q)$ \item $\operatorname{P\Omega}^{-}_8(q)$ \item$\operatorname{G}_2(q),\,^3\operatorname{D}_4(q)$ or $\,^2\operatorname{F}_4(q^2)'$ \end{enumerate}

 Further, assume $3\nmid |A/S|$.
 Then $\tilde{S}A = \tilde{S}C_{A}(P)$, where $P \in \Syl_3(\tilde{S})$ \end{proposition}

 \begin{proof} Note that (6) was shown in \cite[Proposition 5.17]{sf}, so we need only consider (1) through (5).
 A special case of the remaining statements was considered in loc. cit., but we include a full proof for completeness.
-Using \cite[Thm.
-4.10.2]{GLS} we see that $P$ is of the form $P_T \rtimes P_W$, where $P_T$ is the Sylow $3$-subgroup of a torus $T\le \tilde{S}$ and $P_W$ is isomorphic to an element of $ \Syl_3(N_S(T)/T)$.
+Using \cite[Theorem.
+4.10.2]{GLS} we see that $P$ is of the form $P_T \rtimes P_W$, where $P_T$ is the Sylow $3$-subgroup of a torus $T\le \tilde{S}$ and $P_W$ is isomorphic to an element of $ \Syl_3(N_{\tilde{S}}(T)/T)$.
 We also have that we can take coset representatives of $A/(\tilde{S}\cap A)$ that are either a field automorphism, a graph automorphisms or the product of a field automorphism with a graph automorphism.
 Therefore, it is sufficient to find $g \in \tilde{S}$ such that $gF_0\in C_A(P)$ and $g\tau \in C_A(P)$, where $F_0$ is a generator of the cyclic groups of field automorphisms of order prime to $3$ and $\tau$ is a possibly trivial graph automorphism.
 Let $q = p^{m3^a}$, where $3 \nmid m $.
 Since $3\nmid |A/(\tilde S\cap A)|$, we have that any field automorphism coset representative of $|A/S|$ must be of the form $F_p^{d3^a}$, where $d | m$.
 We have that $F_p^{d3^a}$ commutes with $P_W$.
 We also have that $P_T$ is the direct product of cyclic groups of $3$-power order and further that $F_p^{d3^a}$ acts coordinate by coordinate.
 Since $|\Aut(C_{3^b})| = 2\cdot 3^{b-1}$ and $3 \nmid|F_p^{d3^a}|$, we see that $F_p^{d3^a}$ either acts trivially on $P_T$ or by inversion.

-We first consider the cases where $3|(q-1)$.
+We first consider the case where $3|(q-1)$ and $S \neq \PSL^{-1}_n(q)$.
 In this case we see that, if they act non-trivially, both $F$ and $\tau$ act by inversion on $P_T$ and commute with $P_W$, so it is then sufficient to find $g \in \tilde{S}$ that acts as inversion on $P_T$ and commutes with $P_W$.
-Considering the structure descriptions given in \cite{weir} we have that given appropriate choice of basis we have that the images of
+Considering the structure descriptions given in \cite{weir} we have that, given appropriate choice of basis, the images of

 under projection map $\pi:G \rightarrow G/\mathbf{Z}(G) = S$ suffice for (1),(3),(4) and (5) respectively.